GET IN TOUCH : 01484 821 500

 What happens if I don’t have a will drafted?

-If you don’t have a will drafted and die without one in place, then the government will decide who gets what (for those living in England and Wales).
+If you don’t have a Will drafted and die without one in place, then the government will decide who gets what (for those living in England and Wales).
 If you have children under 18 years old and haven’t made your wishes known with a will, other people will be able to take care of important decisions involving them.

 What is the will writing process?